alexalemi/blog.alexalemi.com/kl.md

   <img width="35%" src="figures/KLdiagram2p.svg"
     alt="Posterior distribution of beliefs.">
   <figcaption>
-  Figure xx.
+  Figure 2.
 Our prior (left, blue, notice that we've swapped the order of the conditioning) and updated (right, orange) beliefs after observing that the test was positive.
   </figcaption>
   </center>
 </figure>